 Your Partners in Oral Health for Life; Tailored Care for Seniors Preserves a Healthy, Complete Smile

-Dr. Nhu Le and the team at Acadia Family Dentistry in Thibodaux, Louisiana, are here for you at every phase of life and as your needs and goals evolve.
+Dr. Jared Palmer and the team at Acadia Family Dentistry in Thibodaux, Louisiana, are here for you at every phase of life and as your needs and goals evolve.
 We cater to our more “experienced” patients, knowing that seniors are presented with new challenges to the health of their mouths and their bodies.

 Additionally, our team stays on top of any changes to your overall health as you age.
 It is important to share with us any new diagnoses that you may be living with, as well as any medications that have been prescribed to you to control chronic conditions.
 We need to know this information because there is a two-fold relationship between oral and systemic health:

 - The mouth’s health affects the health of the “rest of you.”